 - List the names and addresses of all federal committees participating in the joint fundraising effort in box 6; and

 - Name the depository institution being used by the joint fundraising committee.
-In the case of a representative which is an existing committee, the depository is named only if it is different from the depository named on the committee’s current Statement
+In the case of a representative which is an existing committee, the depository is named only if it is different from the depository named on the committee’s current Statement of Organization.

 Other joint fundraising participants